 To get to the beginning of the nature trail, follow the tourist signs along Gässli Street (which follows the main road and then turns right).
 You will come to a signpost, according to which you will then go up the stairs between the houses.
 Then you reach the viewpoint, that will give you a view of the village, of Lake Biel, wineyards etc.

 The beginning of the nature trail is above Twann, just behind the bridge over the Twannbachschlucht gorge.
-Twannbachslucht was still closed at the time of our trip, but we certainly know that we want to return here again.
+Twannbachslucht was still closed at the time of our trip, but we certainly know that we want to return here again (update: which we did.
+See the link to the full blog post at the end of this post).

 From here, the Rebenlehrpfad winds slightly uphill along an asphalt road to the vineyards.
 Most of the trail is lined with dry stone walls, which give the hilly landscape above Lake Biel a characteristic character.
 On the information boards you will learn interesting information about wine and viticulture at Lake Biel.
 Yes, I admit, it will probably not be very interesting for children, but who knows…? 😉